evanmiller/mod_strip/README.md

 mod_strip
 ========

-Whitespace stripper for Nginx; see http://wiki.nginx.org/NginxHttpStripModule
+Whitespace stripper for Nginx.

+This code is not maintained; for similar functionality, see the ["Collapse Whitespace" filter in the PageSpeed module](https://www.modpagespeed.com/doc/filter-whitespace-collapse).